Skip to content

 Tool Assignment Per-phase ToolSet; per-agent overrides; layered resolution order; permission levels

-Pipeline Engine Sequential/parallel phases; dependency ordering; resume, skip, only-phase options
+Pipeline Engine Sequential/parallel phases; dependency checks; resume, skip, only-phase options

 Recovery Regex rate-limit detection; timezone-aware reset parsing; exponential backoff; git dirty-tree recovery

-Workspace Active directories; timestamped archives; gzip compression; "latest" symlink
+Workspace Active directories; timestamped archives; gzip compression; portable latest pointer via symlink or latest.txt resolved by latest_path()

-Configuration 7-level priority chain; named profiles; per-agent overrides; extensible via subclassing
+Configuration 8-source priority chain; named profile overlays; per-agent overrides applied with with_overrides(); extensible via subclassing

 Prompt Templating Jinja2 rendering; frontmatter stripping; configurable template directories